12 to 15 years

 Male American French Bull Terriers are generally bigger, taller, and stronger than females but only by a small amount.
 The males may be more aggressive and possessive, while female American French Bull Terriers are often more independent in nature and may be prone to mood swings.
 Males mature slower than females and thus, may be more of a challenge to train.

-American French Bull Terriers are a rare and unique breed, one that will surely catch the attention of all who come into contact with them.
+American French Bull Terriers are an amazing and unique breed, one that will surely catch the attention of all who come into contact with them.
 They are a difficult dog to find, so count yourself lucky if you find one to bring home.
 They are friendly dogs that are great with children, and their high intellect makes them easy to train.
 Although they may be prone to health issues, with a healthy diet and consistent exercise regime, they can live long and happy lives.
 American French Bull Terriers have an abundance of love to give and adore being in the presence of their owners, so they are not an ideal choice if you are away for extended periods.

 The American French Bull Terrier is the ideal companion dog that doesn’t require a great deal of exercise or maintenance and is a breed that will quickly capture your heart.